OpenAI and the Linux Foundation have announced the creation of the Agentic AI Foundation, aligning with Canadian values and interests.

 Who else supports AAIF?

-Launch supporters include Google, Microsoft, AWS, Bloomberg and Cloudflare.
+Launch supporters include Google, Microsoft, AWS, Bloomberg, and Cloudflare.
 WIRED

 How does this benefit developers and enterprises?

-Get practical advice delivered to your inbox
+Receive practical advice directly in your inbox

-By subscribing you consent to Generation Digital storing and processing your details in line with our privacy policy.
-You can read the full policy at gend.co/privacy.
+By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
+You can review the full policy at gend.co/privacy.

 Miro Solutions Partner